 As the global COVID-19 crisis continues to affect the music industry and our global community as a whole, the Music Business Association encourages everyone to support our colleagues through the initiatives and relief programs being put in place around the industry.
 Below, we’ve compiled the various efforts that both Music Biz and our members have taken to support one another in this tumultuous time, updated weekly as new initiatives emerge:

-Music Biz LIVE is our new weekly community check-in interview series held via Zoom, which allows us to touch base with the industry, see how companies are responding to the ongoing COVID-19 health crisis, and what “the new normal” may look like going forward.
+Music Biz LIVE is our new interview series held via Zoom, allowing us to touch base with the industry, see how companies are responding to the ongoing COVID-19 health crisis & calls for social justice reform in the U.S., and what “the new normal” may look like going forward.